softprops/hubcaps/README.md

 ## installation

-Add the following to your `Cargo.toml` filter
+Add the following to your `Cargo.toml` file

 ```toml
 [dependencies]